The Latest: Canada pushes for release of jailed citizens

 Envoy John McCallum told reporters on Friday that his top priority is to win the release of two Canadians detained in China and to save the life of a third.

-China detained former Canadian diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor in an apparent relation for the arrest of top Chinese executive Meng Wanzhou in Canada on Dec 1.
+China detained former Canadian diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor in apparent retaliation for the arrest of top Chinese executive Meng Wanzhou in Canada on Dec 1.
 China also sentenced another Canadian, Robert Schellenberg, to death Monday in a sudden retrial of his drug-smuggling case.

 The arrest of Meng on Dec.
 1 at the request of the United States has created a growing diplomatic rift between China and Canada.
 Meng is the chief financial officer of Huawei and the daughter of its founder.